asulyma/education-easy-app/readme.md

 ##### Notes
   + Maven plugins will automatically created Docker images and executed `docker-compose up -d` command;
   + To **stop** all application, need to execute `docker-compose down` manually.
+  + To run all integration tests need to execute `mvn verify -PIT` manually.

 ***
 ### How to run application remotely via the Jenkins: